All Episodes

 You know, why wouldn't Obama go to this thing?

-See, this is where the drive bys get all convoluted.
+See, this is where the drive-bys get all convoluted.

-They think that everything is style over substance, symbolism over substance, and when you've got a chance to engage in symbolism over substance, you take it.
+And when you've got a chance to engage in symbolism over sub, you take it.

 And they've seen Obama engage in a whole bunch of these kinds of things, symbolism over substance public appearances.

-They seen Obama engage in a lot of things that have no substance to them but a great image or photo op or what have you.
+They've seen Obama engage in a lot of things that have no substance to them but a great image or photo op or what have you.

-But why is Obama he's not going to go be part of the crowd?
+He's not going to go be part of the crowd.

-Forty some odd people and Obama is going to be part.
+40 some-odd people and Obama is going to be part.

 There's no way.